Harriet Newell Kneeland Goff

 Harriet Newell Kneeland Goff (née, Kneeland; pen name, H. N. K. Goff; October 10, 1828 - April 10, 1901) was an American temperance reformer and author.
 For many years, she was a contributor to the public press, and three books followed, Was it an Inheritance?
 (1876), Other Fools and Their Doings, Or, Life Among the Freedmen (1880), and Who Cares (1887).
-She was elected Right Worthy Grand Vice-Templar of the British branch in the rupture of the International Organisation of Good Templars.
-She was an international temperance lecturer beginning in 1870, and for six years, her especial work was for the employment of police matrons in Brooklyn, New York.
+Goff was elected Right Worthy Grand Vice-Templar of the British branch in the rupture of the International Organisation of Good Templars.
+She was an international temperance lecturer beginning in 1870, and for six years, her special work was for the employment of police matrons in Brooklyn, New York.
 Goff was the first woman ever placed upon a nominating committee to name candidates for the presidency and vice-presidency of the United States.

 Early life and education

 Harriet Newell Kneeland was born in Watertown, New York, October 10, 1828, of New England ancestry.
 Her father, Mr. Kneeland, was a mechanic and a frequent contributor to the press of his day.
 He died while still young.
 Harriet was a quiet, thoughtful, old-fashioned child, with quaint speech, odd and original ideas, delicate health and extreme sensibility to criticism.
 When 11 years of age, she was received into the Presbyterian Church, and retained that connection.
 A year previously, her mother had removed to Pennsylvania and again married.
 In the stepfather's house, she often met itinerant lecturers upon temperance and anti-slavery.
 She read publications on those subjects, as well as Sunday school and other religious books.